Skip to content

 • Allocate more resources toward measuring and monitoring Mixed-Race Individuals’ experiences with discrimination, feelings of racial identity and relevant civil rights markers.

-This paper is part of a series of new papers on the potential for social change and equity policies in the nation, commissioned and published by the UCLA Civil Rights Project/Proyecto Derechos Civiles, exploring a civil rights agenda for the next quarter century.
+This paper is part of a series of papers on the potential for social change and equity policies in the nation, commissioned and published by the UCLA Civil Rights Project/Proyecto Derechos Civiles, exploring a civil rights agenda for the next quarter century.